-“With the ambitious climate targets set globally, we can only foresee that more and more pressure will be put on the shoulders of policy makers and leaders to accelerate the energy transition and implement supporting policies,” she says.
-“Electric heating in industrial processes is central to this transition because industry is responsible for around 15 percent of Europe’s CO2 emissions, which are mostly generated to supply heat via fuel combustion.
-Thus, substituting low-carbon electricity for fossil fuels could significantly reduce the environmental impact of industrial processes.”
+“With the ambitious climate targets set globally, we can only foresee that more and more pressure will be put on the shoulders of policymakers and leaders to accelerate the energy transition and implement supporting policies,” she says.
+“Electric heating in industrial processes is central to this transition because the industry is responsible for around 15 percent of Europe’s CO2 emissions, which are mostly generated to supply heat via fuel combustion.
+Thus, substituting fossil fuels with low-carbon electricity could significantly reduce the environmental impact of industrial processes.”

 Madeddu’s study found that in Europe, electrification could cut industrial CO2 emissions by 78 percent and almost entirely abate the energy-related CO2 emissions, assuming the power sector was already decarbonized.
 This in turn would reduce the industry bottleneck to only residual process emissions.

 Madeddu says additional drivers for electrification are the efficiency benefits offered by electric-powered technologies, which have the potential to deliver significant energy savings compared with combustion systems, along with the need to secure alternative energy sources and maximize flexibility, due to price fluctuations.

 While industry electrification already makes sense in some sectors from an environmental point of view, access to green power still needs to be expanded to achieve carbon-free production.
 However, renewable electricity is already on the rise, with the IEA predicting that it will meet up to 80 percent of global electricity demand growth during the next decade.

 “Global renewable energy generation capacity has steadily increased, and the vast potential of renewable power has a clear edge over other green energy sources, like biomass,” Madeddu adds.